Laura Barter is a Reader in Plant Chemical Biology in the Chemistry Department at Imperial College.

-Since 2005 she has raised >£19M to support her research programme.
-She collaborates extensively with industry e.g Syngenta, BAYER, Sainsbury’s on research programmes (PI and director of NexGenAgriChem) and community-building (Co-Director: AGRI-net) and knowledge transfer (e.g.Sainsbury’s Farming Scholarship) activities.
+Since 2005, she has raised >£35M to support her research programme and strategy.
+She collaborates extensively with industry e.g Syngenta on research programmes and as Director of the Institute of Chemical Biology's Centre for Doctoral Training, and through community-building initiatives (Co-Director: AGRI-net and the Agri Futures Lab) and knowledge transfer (e.g.Sainsbury’s Farming Scholarship) activities.

 Her current roles include:

 - Director of the £6M Institute of Chemical Biology, Centre for Doctoral Training (CDT) in Physical sciences innovation in Chemical Biology for bioindustry and healthcare (https://www.imperial.ac.uk/chemical-biology/cdt/).
 The CDT is a postgraduate training programme, which brings together >165 research groups across Imperial college along with >65 external partners to train 120 PhD students in the art of multidisciplinary Chemical Biology research.
 It gives students the opportunity to develop the next generation of molecular tools and technologies for making, measuring, modelling and manipulating molecular interactions in biological systems.

 - Director of AGRI-net, (https://www.imperial.ac.uk/agri-net/) an agri-science chemical biology network, with >1000 members from academia, industry & policy.
 It facilitates high impact multidisciplinary research targeted towards the agri-sciences.
 Through AGRI-net, Barter has chaired/hosted >30 conferences/workshops/creativity events to >1000 attendees since 2010.